-ISSUE: Data Quality
+ISSUE: Social Care Data Quality

 Information related mainly to social care contained within the MOSAIC case management system should be improved, in particular referencing that there have been some significant changes related to Children's Social Care linked to the forms and views within the system.
-This means a close to full rebuild of the reporting infrastructure in order to discharge our statutory duties and provide good information to the service.
+This has meant a close to full rebuild of the reporting infrastructure in order to discharge our statutory duties and provide good information to the service.

-To be clear this is an extraordinary situation and does not just cover the 'usual' data quality processes and routines that surround social care performance as a feature of good performance management.
+To be clear this has been an extraordinary situation and does not just cover the 'usual' data quality processes and routines that surround social care performance as a feature of good performance management.
 This is related to ensuring the MOSAIC system can be effective in capturing and reporting information to ensure good service performance in the aftermath of major changes in the system and reporting.
-It is also a critical part of the inspection process linked to Children's Social care and the information that will be needed as part of any future process.
-It is also worthy to note that inspections for Adult Social Care nationally are starting in 2023-24 and Doncaster may be selected to go through a process.
+It is also a critical part of the inspection process linked to Children's Social Care and the information that will be needed as part of any future process.
+It is also worthy to note that inspections for Adult Social Care nationally are likely over the following 12 months and our data quality process will be part of that process.

 In addition, the SYNERGY system that records information linked to Education and Special Education Needs, and Disabilities (SEND) will be tested to ensure that information and reporting is effective in the delivery of performance of key service areas.
-There is an inconsistent use of the system that needs a systematic plan to support key areas to adopt, use and report from the system effectively.

-- Go Live Reporting Plan to support an April launch This will allow the basics to be reported e.g., Annex A - Post Go Live Reporting Plan to build out from the basics and restore the reporting infrastructure that is needed by Service Managers this will allow the reporting catalogue to be built back up with key parts of information linked with performance and service need. - Systems Review group set up to monitor requests and prioritise reporting/system developments - Training programme of staff to support correct use of the system a programme is ongoing in preparation of the new forms but there is a need for mop up and support through the early implementation period - Statutory Returns delivered effectively for Adult and Children's Social Care from the Mosaic system - Assessment of Synergy use and plan for improvement developed

-Debbie Hogg - Director of Corporate Resources Lee Tillman - Assistant Director of Policy Insight & Change
+There is an inconsistent use of the system that needs a systematic plan to support key areas to adopt, use and report from the system effectively system effectively Actions: Completion Date: Go Live Reporting Plan to support an April launch - This will allow the basics to be reported e.g., Annex A April 23 Training programme of staff to support correct use of the system - a programme is ongoing in preparation of the new forms but there is a need for mop up and support through the early implementation period April 23 Systems Review group set up to monitor requests and prioritise reporting/system developments in the Reporting Plan July 23 Reporting Plan to build out from the basics and restore the reporting infrastructure that is needed by Service Managers July 23 Statutory Returns delivered effectively for Adult and Children's Social Care from the Mosaic system August 23 After Action Review of Statutory Returns for Childrens and Adults to build upon strength and identify areas of improvement to implement March 24 Responsible Officer: Lee Tillman - Assistant Director of Policy Insight & Change Allan Wiltshire - Head of Service, Policy Insight & Change

-April 23 September 23

-June 23 April 23

-August 23 June 23